 Littles can play hide and seek around the native plant garden, while caregivers soak up views of the glittering inner harbour.
 In the back courtyard you’ll find a sampling of Victoria’s tastiest food trucks.

-Empress high tea
+Tuck into high tea

 There are many places to take afternoon or high tea in Victoria, but Fairmont Empress pulls out all the stops.
 But before we get into that, let me explain the difference between high tea and afternoon tea.